WSYM-TV: WFSL-TV: Early years

 By the time F&S Comm/News obtained the channel 47 construction permit, the company was already making its mark in local television, particularly around Michigan State Spartans athletics.
 It produced and syndicated the MSU football coaches' show featuring head coach Muddy Waters, and in September 1980, the firm won the bidding to produce Michigan State men's basketball telecasts, which it then syndicated to WILX-TV and other Michigan TV stations.
 The station set up studios in the Capitol Commons office park, developed by Ferguson and Steadman, on the edge of downtown Lansing.
 An estimated $6 million was spent on equipment, office space, and programming.

 Channel 47 began broadcasting December 1, 1982, as WFSL-TV, an independent station with a schedule dominated by movies as well as the MSU basketball package.
 The lack of network affiliation came as something of a surprise to local observers.
 One of the reasons channel 36 had initially attracted interest prior to 1980 was the prospect of bringing an ABC affiliate to Lansing.
 At the time, Lansing was the largest market in the country without an in-market ABC affiliate.
 WJRT-TV in Flint was the primary source of ABC programming in Lansing; other parts of the market could watch ABC over-the-air on WUHQ in Battle Creek or WXYZ-TV from Detroit.
 However, cable was often necessary to get a good ABC signal, particularly in Jackson.
 Knowing this, Ferguson and Steadman made numerous overtures for an ABC affiliation in the lead-up to WFSL's launch.
 However, ABC turned them all down due to significant signal overlaps with WXYZ-TV (which ABC owned at the time), WJRT, and especially WUHQ-TV.
 When the construction permit for channel 47 was awarded, the FCC dismissed a protest by WUHQ-TV, which sought to establish translators in Jackson and Lansing.

 WFSL-TV's first months on air were lean.
 The station laid off a third of its 50-person staff before conditions improved.
-Tom Jones, WFSL-TV's general manager, blamed its struggles on jitters that local and regional advertisers had about independents after seeing WWMA-TV in Grand Rapids miss its planned starting date by nine months and reservations about committing a Christmas advertising budget to an unproven station that might not be on in time for the holidays and, in any event, had no ratings survey for four months to show a proven audience.
+Tom Jones, WFSL-TV's general manager, blamed its struggles on jitters that local and regional advertisers had about independent stations.
+They had seen WWMA-TV in Grand Rapids miss its planned starting date by nine months and were reticent to commit their Christmas advertising budget to an unproven station that might not be on in time for the holidays and, in any event, had no ratings survey for four months to show a proven audience.
 This began to turn after basketball season, which served as a promotional vehicle for the new channel 47 and its programs.